Cajun Egg Stew with Sausage {Grain & Gluten Free}

 • Peel the boiled eggs, then slice each one horizontally.
 Set the sliced eggs aside.

-• When the roux is ready, reduce heat to medium-low.
+• When the roux is ready, reduce the heat to medium-low.

-• Add the gluten free chicken broth, paprika, garlic powder, parsley flakes, hot sauce and salt, black pepper and cayenne pepper to taste to the mixture.
+• Add the chicken broth, paprika, garlic powder, parsley flakes, hot sauce, and salt, black pepper and cayenne pepper to taste to the mixture.
 (Be careful with the salt, as the sausage is usually pretty salty).

 • Add the browned sausage, and cook for additional 15 minutes, stirring often.
-(At this point, add more gluten free chicken broth to thin out the gravy, if desired).
+(Add more chicken broth to thin out the gravy, if necessary.)

 • Add the boiled egg slices in batches to the pot, using a wooden spoon to gently submerge them into the gravy throughout the process.